appdevdesigns/opsportal_docs/README.md

 If you would like to develop a Tool that will plug in to the OpsPortal you can find more info [here](develop/Develop.md).

-# Tutorial
+# Tutorials
-[This](tutorial/tutorial.md) takes you through building a sample tool in the OpsPortal.
+[Here](tutorials/tutorial.md) are several tutorials for getting familiar with developing in the Ops Portal.